Beaufort South Carolina

 Don’t confuse this Beaufort with its northern sister Beaufort North Carolina, pronounced “Boo-fort”…equally beautiful but also unique.
 See our Tale of Two Beauforts.

-Stay at City Loft Hotel – a sophisticated luxury hotel steps to Bay Street and all Beaufort’s local restaurants, shops and the expansive waterfront park.
+Stay at Beaufort’s City Loft Hotel – a sophisticated luxury hotel steps just to Bay Street and all Beaufort’s local restaurants, shops and the expansive waterfront park.
 City Loft Hotel guests enjoy the Fitness Room with views of the town, modern boutique rooms, and a terrific coffee shop downstairs- City Java.
 You can utilize City Loft’s complimentary bikes to ride around town, or walk to everything.

 Among Beaufort’s best dining, Saltus is upscale serving artful cuisine on the waterfront, while Old Bull Tavern is two blocks back with a fun vibe, big bar and extensive menu.
 Wren Bistro has delicious crab fritters and fried green tomatoes.
 Beaufort has plentiful restaurants and cafes, like Breakwater, ask a local and you’ll make a new friend.
+Or for a classic Fish Camp, head to nearby Port Royal and Fish Camp on 11th!

 Browse Beaufort’s boutiques and art galleries on Bay Street and beyond.
 There’s a sophistication to Beaufort South Carolina, as evidenced by its upscale shops, grand antebellum homes on The Point, frequent festivals, fundraisers and celebration, and the charming southern manners of its inhabitants.
 Beaufort folk are genuine, kind and hospitable, like a tall glass of sweet tea, with a side of alluring southern accent…